caganseyrek/Lecture-Manager/README.md

 A full-stack lecture manager app with a frontend built using React and a backend made with Express and MongoDB.
 (Collectively known as MERN Stack)

-The documentation for this projects is available [here](https://caganseyrek.github.io/repos/lecture-manager)
+The documentation for this projects will be available soon.

->Warning: This projects is currently incomplete.
+>This projects is currently incomplete.

 ***